 The main dimensions remained as per the original design: suction diameter D1=69.5mm, outlet diameter D2=139mm and outlet width B2=10mm.

 Potential flow calculations were performed to acquire an estimate for the velocity distribution in the meridional cross section (figure 2).

-From there, the leading edge blade angles were determined, which are summarised in the below:
+From there, the leading-edge blade angles were determined, which are summarized in the below:

 in,hub [deg] 21